SParb/SParb-CodeInstitute-Capstone-Project/README.md

 ## Overview
 <img src="README_assets/pettit_icon.png" alt="pettit logo" width="250"/>

 Pettit is a full stack web application made for my final capstone project at Code Institute.
-It was built using all the skills I learned during Code Institute, primarily with the Django web framework.
+It was built using all the skills I learned during Code Institute, primarily with the Django web framework that uses python but also including HTML, CSS and JavaScript.
 The main objective of Pettit is to provide users with a way to share images and questions about their pets for other users to see and leave comments on.

 ## Table of contents
 - [Overview](#overview)